fccm2/ocaml-graphicsmagick/README.txt

 VERSIONS:
-      This binding (this current verison) has been tested with OCaml version '4.14.0' and GraphicsMagick versions '1.3.35', '1.3.36'.
+      This binding (this current version) has been tested with OCaml version '4.14.0' and GraphicsMagick versions '1.3.35', '1.3.36'.

       Please report success or failure with other versions.